seinecle/mk99/src/main/asciidoc/subdir/what-is-data_temp_slides.md

 - a person walking into a building is a data point.
 - however this person is itself a collection of data points: location data + network relations + subscriber status to services + etc.

+== !
 It is a good reflex to wonder whether a data point can in fact be "unbundled" (spread into smaller data points / measurements)

+== !
+==== d.
+Take away: to create value from data, you must first be able to identify what data is, and where it is.
+== !

+[quote, Douglas Laney, Infonomics: How to Monetize, Manage, and Measure Information as an Asset for Competitive Advantage]
+____
+Organizations that don’t know what information they have or could acquire, are unable to leverage it as an asset.
+As one CIO for a large insurance company recently admitted to me: "It’s silly that someone around here has an inventory of our office furniture, but nobody in the company has an inventory of what data we have."
+____

+== !
+Where is data located?
+An inventory must be made.
+From Douglas Laney's https://www.amazon.com/Infonomics-Monetize-Information-Competitive-Advantage/dp/1138090387/ref=sr_1_1?ie=UTF8&qid=1536573809&sr=8-1&keywords=infonomics[Infonomics]:

+== !
+[.stretch]
+image::infonomics_1.jpg[pdfwidth="100%", align="center", title="Information Asset Inventory", book="keep"]
+== !

 == 3.
 How to describe datasets
 == !